joshualent/joshisdev-docs/README.md

 # joshButWhy.github.io
-This is my personal website I work on inconsistently.
+This is currently basically nothing